jlmelville/uwot/README.md

 * Categorical data does not appear in the model returned when `ret_model = TRUE` and so does not affect the project of data used in `umap_transform`.
-You can still use the UMAP model to project new data, but factor columns in the new data are ignored (effectively working like supervized UMAP).
+You can still use the UMAP model to project new data, but factor columns in the new data are ignored (effectively working like supervised UMAP).

 ### `y` data